Aiswarya-prasad/aiswarya-prasad.github.io/_research/priority_effects.md

     height: 300
 ---

+In this ongoing study we aim to understand how bacterial strains in the gut microbiome interact with each other.
+I assemble synthetic microbial communities comprising honeybee-associated Lactobacillus and Bifidobacterium species and feed them to honeybees to study how strains of the same species compete with each other.
+We expect to see priority effects at the strain-level and that species will coexist by niche partitioning.
+We have developed a high-throughput compatible PacBio metagenomic approach to quantitatively detect strains in the gut.
+A pilot experiment points to clear signs of co-existance of strains between species but priority effects between strains of the same species.
+I carried out more replicates and combinations of strains and am currently analyzing the data to confirm the observations from the pilot experiment.

 **Context**:
   * Understanding the factors influencing and maintaining strain-level community composition in microbiomes is crucial for predicting and manipulating microbial communities.
   * Microbe-microbe interactions in the context of a microbial community at the strain-level are still understudied.